India, Russia want to diversify, strengthen bilateral relations: PM

-Prime Minister Narendra Modi on Tuesday said he looks forward to discussing regional and international issues of mutual interest with Russian President Vladimir Putin during his visit to Vladivostok to attend the Eastern Economic Forum.
-He also said his visit underlines the desire of the two countries to diversity and further strengthen bilateral relations.
+As Prime Minister Narendra Modi emplaned for Russia on Tuesday, he said he looks forward to discussing regional and international issues of mutual interest with President Vladimir Putin in Vladivostok where he will also attend the Eastern Economic Forum.
+Modi also said his visit underlines the desire of the two countries to diversity and further strengthen bilateral relations.

 In Vladivostok, Modi will participate as the chief guest at the 5th Eastern Economic Forum at the invitation of President Putin.
 He will also hold the 20th India-Russia Annual Summit with Putin.